 The Gothic and the Fantastic are two literary genres both related and different.

 A genre can characterize many types of literature such as poetry, drama, or the novel.
-It is a specific type of writing, obeying a number of rules, or recognizable through a number of themes or structural elements like suspense, plot, or characters.
+It is a specific type of writing, that obeys several rules or is recognizable through several themes or structural elements like suspense, plot, or characters.